camptocamp/c2cciutils/README.md

 When we create a tag by default with the `changelog` workflow a release is created on GitHub, a changelog is generated and added to the release.

-## Security

-The security is managed by the `c2cciutils-audit` command with Snyk, it will audit the dependencies of the project on every stabilization branches, if possible a pull request is created automatically to update the dependencies.

-When we publish a Docker image the generated image is monitored by Snyk, this means that Snyk will search for all the dependencies and send the list to the Snyk web site to be monitored.
-We also do a test of the image and log the result (This will never cause the build to fail).

 ## Checks

 C2C CI utils will no more provide a tool to do a check of the project, this is replaced by `pre-commit`,